ddd-crew/bounded-context-canvas/README.md

 Collaborators are other systems or sub-systems that send messages to this context.
 They can be other bounded contexts, frontends (web or mobile), or something else.

+If the Bounded Context owns the user interface (e.g. [micro-frontend](https://martinfowler.com/articles/micro-frontends.html)) then the collaborator type is direct user interaction.

 ![Collaborator types](resources/collaborator-types.jpeg)

 #### Relationship Type